 Agenda

-01. Regulations that Matter for Risk
+01 Regulations that Matter for Risk and Audit

-• The shifting global landscape of human rights law and regulation
+• The shifting global landscape of human rights law and regulation.
+International regulatory and voluntary frameworks

-• Risk and impact-based approach & heightened due diligence
+• Risk- and impact-based approach .
+Heightened due diligence

 • Defining, evaluating, grading and prioritising human rights risks

-03. Monitoring and Continuous Improvement
+03 Monitoring, Assurance and Continuous Improvement

-• Roles of audits, internal assurance and external experts
+• Roles of audits, internal assurance and external experts in follow-up and continuous improvement

 Seats are limited to ensure dialogue and tailored learning.
 Find full details and register for this module in our Calendar.